 What is the MLC?

-Concept The Math Learning Centre (or MLC for short) is a space for undergraduate students to study math together, with support from tutors, who are graduate and undergraduate students in the Department.
+The MLC is a (virtual) space for Undergraduate Students to study Math together, with friendly support from tutors, who are graduate students in the Department.
 All students taking Math courses are welcome at the MLC, appointments are not needed.

 Please note that while students are encouraged to seek help with homework, the MLC is not a place to check answers or receive solutions, rather, our aim is to aid students in becoming better learners and to develop critical thinking in a mathematical setting.